'Tis Nature's Voice: Ode on St. Cecilia’s Day (Henry Purcell)

 July 2020

-Operatic highlights include making his Canadian Opera Company debut as Ferrando in Mozart’s Così fan tutte on five hours’ notice, to great acclaim.
+Operatic highlights an exciting return to the Aldeburgh Festival as Flute in Britten’s A Midsummer Night’s Dream.
+He made his Canadian Opera Company debut as Ferrando in Mozart’s Così fan tutte on five hours’ notice, to great acclaim.
 He has additionally appeared with the Canadian Opera Company as Francis Flute in Britten’s A Midsummer Night’s Dream and Roy in James Rolfe’s Swoon.
 He has performed with Toronto’s Opera Atelier as Belmonte and Pedrillo in Die Entführung aus dem Serail, Damon in Acis and Galatea, Mercure in Lully’s Persée, and Don Ottavio in Don Giovanni; with Toronto Masque Theatre as the title role in Acis and Galatea; with Aldeburgh Music as Peter Quint in Britten’s The Turn of the Screw; with Vancouver Opera in the title role of Albert Herring; with Edmonton Opera as Frederic in The Pirates of Penzance and Pedrillo in Die Entführung aus dem Serail; with Pacific Opera Victoria in the title role of Albert Herring and Leo in the Canadian premiere of Mark Blitzstein’s Regina; and with MusicFest Vancouver and Boston Baroque in the title role of Rameau’s Pygmalion.

 Mr. Wiliford has collaborated with esteemed conductors including Jane Glover, Yannick Nézet-Séguin, Bernard Labadie, Masaaki Suzuki, Nathalie Stutzmann, Matthew Halls, Nicholas McGegan, John Nelson, Peter Oundjian, Trevor Pinnock, Helmuth Rilling, and Pinchas Zukerman.
-His recorded projects appear on several labels and include a GRAMMY nominated and JUNO award-winning recording of music by Vaughan Williams with the Toronto Symphony Orchestra and Peter Oundjian (Chandos); J.S.
+His recorded projects appear on several labels and include a GRAMMY-nominated and JUNO award-winning recording of music by Vaughan Williams with the Toronto Symphony Orchestra and Peter Oundjian (Chandos); J.S.
 Bach’s St. John Passion under the direction of Alex Weimann (ATMA Classique); a program of late works for tenor and harp by Benjamin Britten (ATMA Classique); and sacred songs by Edmund Rubbra, Ralph Vaughan Williams and Gustav Holst (Stone Records).
-He is also a featured soloist on the 2020 JUNO nominated recording of Zachary Wadsworth’s oratorio When There is Peace by Chor Leoni Men’s Choir.
+He is also a featured soloist on the 2020 JUNO-nominated recording of Zachary Wadsworth’s oratorio When There is Peace by Chor Leoni Men’s Choir.

 Mr. Wiliford holds a Bachelor of Music in Church Music from St. Olaf College, a Master of Music in Vocal Performance from the University of Toronto, and a Master of Arts in Media Production from Toronto Metropolitan University.
 He studied at Tanglewood, the Internationale Bachakademie of Stuttgart, the Steans Institute at the Ravinia Festival, and the Britten-Pears Young Artist Program.
 He is a graduate of the Canadian Opera Company's Ensemble Studio and is a recipient of grants from the Canada Council for the Arts and the Ontario Arts Council.
-In addition to his performing schedule, Mr. Wiliford is co-artistic director of the Canadian Art Song Project.
+In addition to his performing schedule, Mr. Wiliford is the co-artistic director of the Canadian Art Song Project.
 While a student at St. Olaf College, he sang with the St. Olaf Choir, became a published choral arranger, and was one of the founding members of the male vocal chamber ensemble Cantus, based in Minneapolis, Minnesota.